 Short-Term Incentive (S STI) What is the purpose of the STI?
-STI performance hurdles focus execu STI performance hurdles focus executive attention on the Group's critical performance metrics and rewards executives for achieving or exceeding Group performance targets.
+STI performance hurdles focus executive attention on the Group's critical performance metrics and rewards executives for achieving or exceeding Group performance targets.
 Who participates?
-All Executive KMP and selected senior or executives.
+All Executive KMP and selected senion or executives.
 How much can be earned under the STI Plan?
 The target STI opportunity for KMP st salary for certain roles.
-For stretch/or between an additional 40% of base s base salary. ver performance, KN IP generally have th e ability to earn What are the performance conditions?
+For stretch/or between an additional 40% of base salary. ver performance, KN IP generally have th e ability to earn What are the performance conditions?
 No STI is payable unless a minimum financial targets are achieved.
-Perform as well as overall performance on th Details of the performance measures C on page 33. nance on the primary ne targeted bonus, o EBITDA target assig ned to the KMP, ch STI payable.
+Perform as well as overall performance on the Details of the performance measures C on page 33. nance on the primary ne targeted bonus, o EBITDA target assigned by the stret ned to the KMP, ch STI payable.
 Financial Measures There are three levels of targeted performance for each measure in the 2014-15 STI: 1.
 Threshold, which is the minimum required to potentially qualify for any incentive payment; 2.
 Target, where budgeted targets have been achieved; and 3.
 Stretch, where primary EBITDA budget has been exceeded.
-STI Financial Measures Threshold Target Stretch Percentage of criteria required (inclusive of STI payments) 90% 100% 120%+ Percentage of STI target payable Note: linear progression of payout percentage applies 25% 100% 100% to 200% Over what period is it measured?
+STI Financial Measures Threshold Target Stretch Percentage of criteria required (inclusive of STI payments) 90% 100% 120%+ Percentage of STI target payable Note: linear progression of payout percentage applies Note: linear progression of payout 25% 100% to 200% Over what period is it measured?
 Performance is measured over the 12 made early the following September.
 2 month period from 1 July to 30 June.
 S TI payments are How is it paid?
 For all executive direct reports of the CEO, the STI reward is a combination of a cash payment (75%) and deferred equity (25%).
 The deferred equity is normally granted on 1 September following the financial year and vests after a two year period.
 The deferred portion is forfeited if the executive resigns before the end of the two year vesting period.
 The reward for other employees participating in the STI program is a cash payment.
 Executives cannot vote nor receive dividends in respect of unvested deferred equity.
 When and how is it reviewed?
 STI measures are reviewed annually in line with a review of budgets and the annual business plan.
-Who assesses performance against targets?
-The Board assesses the CEO's perfo of performance for his direct reports The Human Resource and Remune recommendations to the Board. to the Human Reso urce and Remunera tion Committee.
-What are the clawback provisions?
-Clawback provisions apply to the po same provisions as the Long-Term In 25%) under the
+Who assesses performance against targets? of performance for his direct reports The Board assesses the CEO's performance against KPIs.
+The CEO provides an assessment of performance for his direct reports to the Human Resource and Remuneration Committee.
+The Human Resource and Remuneration Committee reviews this assessment and makes What are the clawback provisions?
+Clawback provisions apply to the posame provisions as the Long-Term In (25%) under the